 CROS hearing aids are a great solution for individuals with unilateral deafness.
 This system works by using a microphone on the bad ear to pick up sounds and voices, then wirelessly transmits them to the good ear.

-Some hearing aids are built with Bluetooth technology that wirelessly connects your hearing aids to your iPhone.
+Some hearing aids are built with Bluetooth technology that wirelessly connects your hearing aids to your smart phone.
 This Bluetooth connection gives you the ability to turn your hearing aids into a wireless headset, streaming any phone calls or audio to your hearing aids.
 Paired with an app, you have the ability to adjust the volume, switch programs, and check the battery level.

 To book an appointment or to learn more about Northeast Hearing & Speech, contact us today!